msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 ## Phone bills

 Since I have WiFi at home, work, and most places I frequent, I don't need much data.
-I spend $160/year on a Tello pay-as-you-go plan that has 500 MB of data, 500 minutes of calls, and unlimited texting.
-My plan's price recently dropped to $11.27/month after tax or around $135/year, which was a nice surprise.
+I spend $160/year on a Tello pay-as-you-go plan that has 1 GB of data and unlimited calling and texting.
+A few months ago Tello automatically upgraded my plan from 500 MB of data to 1 GB while dropping in price to $11.27/month after tax, or around $135/year, which was a nice surprise.

 If you need more data, Tello and several other providers offer 12 GB of data for under $500/year.  _[Here's a referral link for a $10 credit](https://tello.com/account/register?_referral=P35J1KH9) if you decide to open a Tello plan.
 Of course, you should always compare with other providers and choose the one that works best for you._